hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/PhotographyServices/_index.md

 +++
 date = ""
-title = "Photography"
+title = "Photography Services"

 +++
-## Photography services:
+## Photo Capturing:

-When hiring me for photography services you have the right to distribute my photos anywhere you'd like.
+When hiring me for photography services, you have the right to distribute my photos anywhere you'd like.

 * R600 per hour for capturing photos
 * R100 per hour for editing photos.